opd-ai/go-randomx/README.md

 ### AES Performance

 Go's `crypto/aes` uses AES-NI instructions when available but adds abstraction overhead.
 For optimal performance, ensure your CPU supports AES-NI (Intel Core 2010+, AMD Ryzen).

+**Note**: The `Flags` field in `Config` is currently unused.
+Go's standard library automatically detects and uses hardware acceleration.
+This field is reserved for potential future optimizations.

 ### Floating-Point Determinism